Pixel-Bots/.github/profile/readme.md

 # Hey we are Pixel Bots!
-We are a small team of devs who make guilded bots
+We are a small team of devs who make guilded and discord bots

 Meet the team: